data-engineering-helpers/ks-cheat-sheets/data-catalogs/boringcatalog/README.md

 ```sql
 .schema
 ```
-  * Set the BoringCatalog as the default schema:
+  * Set the Boring-Catalog as the default schema:
 ```sql
 use ice_default;
 ```